cap-js/docs/tools/index.md

 Show help via `format-cds -h`.
 This explains all commands and formatting options in detail including the default value for each formatting option.

 It is recommended to generate once for each project a settings file (_.cdsprettier.json_) with all default formatting options available.
 Execute `format-cds --init` in the project root.
 An existing file would not be overwritten.
-To adapt your settings to your preferred style, open the _.cdsprettier.json_ file in VSCode.
+To adapt your settings to your preferred style, open the _.cdsprettier.json_ file in VS Code.
 You get code completion and help for each option.
 There is also a settings UI in [SAP CDS Language Support](https://marketplace.visualstudio.com/items?itemName=SAPSE.vscode-cds), reachable via command `CDS: Show Formatting Options Configuration`.
 This allows to see the effects of each formatting option on an editable sample source.
 Commit the _.cdsprettier.json_ file into your version control system.